Demand the Best of Both Worlds

 That’s a 158% yield on your cost basis!

-Arlington Asset is just one of many Extreme Dividends that Marc has uncovered.
+Arlington Asset is just one of many fast-increasing dividends that Marc has uncovered.

-Owning just a few Extreme Dividend stocks could easily replace the income from a full-time job!
+Owning just a few similar stocks could easily replace the income from a full-time job!

 When it comes to dividend investing, you don’t have to choose between the two most profitable strategies.
 You can have both!